hadityakumar/ReverseAuction/README.md

 ## Introduction

-**Jazzee** is a reverse auction platform that connects buyers and sellers.
+**Razzee** is a reverse auction platform that connects buyers and sellers.
 It provides a futuristic, modern interface with seamless user experience.
 Buyers can browse and select products, start auctions, and sellers can participate in real-time auctions by bidding lower prices until a winner is decided.
 The platform is fully responsive, optimized for performance, and deployed on [Vercel](https://reverseauction.vercel.app/).

 ## Features